Facinorous-420/dick/README.md

 The first user to login will be added to the instance admin list.

 :warning:```ASS and the dashboard will be under their own ports.```<br/>
-<sub> They will have entirely different routing.
+<sub> They will have entirely different routing, and ports.
+ASS will be running under it's port of 40115 whereas the dashboard will be under the port 3000.
 This means you can use two different domains for each, such as `cdn.yourdomain.com` for ASS and `dashboard.yourdomain.com` for DICK. </sub>

 ### Customizing